Sumire2020/ControllerViberationTool/README.md

 # 手柄震动控制工具
 This is a Xbox format game controller rotator test tool.

-Anyone who has ever heard about or used electric toys(vibrating egg/AV rod), must have in a way worried about their concealment.
+Anyone who has ever heard about or used electric toys(AV rod,etc), must have in a way worried about their concealment.

 The direct effect of this project is to turn game controller into electric toy and raise the concealment of pleasure to the highest level.